shadskii/ReactorFX/README.md

 ## JavaFX Scheduler
-JavaFX controls are required to be updated on the JavaFX Application Thread. `FxSchedulers.platform()` is a [Scheduler](https://projectreactor.io/docs/core/release/api/) that provides a way to easily Schedule tasks on the JavaFX Thread.
+JavaFX controls are required to be updated on the JavaFX Application Thread. `FxSchedulers.fxThread()` is a [Scheduler](https://projectreactor.io/docs/core/release/api/) that provides a way to easily Schedule tasks on the JavaFX Thread.
 Using this scheduler makes it possible to JavaFX controls using Reactive Streams.